What to Know About Anoxia and Its Role in Cerebral Palsy

 Obtaining an Anoxia Diagnosis

-However, there are other instances when the child presents perfectly fine, without any indication that there has been anoxia during the birthing process.
 If there is any question of whether or not a child went without oxygen for any length of time, doctors and other medical professionals can monitor the child for distress or any other complications.
 It is important to remember that an official cerebral palsy diagnosis doesn’t usually come until the child is between 18 months and two years old.

-At this time, you may notice that the child has some milestone delays, dragging of the feet, difficulty walking, muscle weakness or rigidity, speech issues, hearing loss, difficulty swallowing, muscle spasms, paralysis on one side of the body and more.
+At this time, you may notice that the child has some milestone delays, dragging of the feet, difficulty walking, muscle weakness or rigidity, speech issues, hearing loss, difficulty swallowing, muscle spasms, paralysis on one side of the body, and more.
 Parents may notice that their child is favoring one side of the body over the other when performing normal body movements like crawling or reaching for objects.
 Especially if suspected anoxia was present at birth, it’s important to check with your child’s healthcare provider if you notice any of these signs of cerebral palsy.

 Treatment of Anoxia

-If it’s clear or strongly suspected that your child has suffered from anoxia, healthcare professionals may use hypo- or hyperthermia treatment to regulate your baby’s body temperature and slow down any potential swelling of the brain that would otherwise lead to permanent brain damage.
+If it’s clear or strongly suspected that your child has suffered from anoxia, healthcare professionals may use hypothermia treatment to regulate your baby’s body temperature and slow down any potential swelling of the brain that would otherwise lead to permanent brain damage.
 Doctors may also order specialized nutrition for a balanced glycemic index and fluid restriction until they can determine that your child’s renal function is healthy.

-If these treatments were not provided or prove ineffective against the development of certain conditions, including cerebral palsy, further treatment usually includes medications and a combination of physical, occupational, speech, recreation and cognitive therapies.
+If these treatments were not provided or proved ineffective against the development of certain conditions, including cerebral palsy, further treatment usually includes medications and a combination of physical, occupational, speech, recreation and cognitive therapies.